mailming/AutoHero/HERO_WARS_API_DOCUMENTATION.md

 #### grandCheckTargetRange

-**Description:** Checks if specific opponents are still available for attack.
+**Description:** Checks if specific opponents are still available for attack in Grand Arena.
+This is useful before attacking to ensure opponents haven't moved out of range.

 **Request:**
 ```javascript